Fnilsson95/Fnilsson95/README.md

 ## Hey there!

 I'm a student enrolled in the Software Engineering and Management (SEM) program at Gothenburg University.

-I am currently working on **STIP – Stockholm Transport Intelligence System**, a project for the course DIT826 – Data Intensive AI.
+I am currently working on **STIP – Stockholm Transit Intelligence System**.
+STIP is a data-driven project developed as part of the DIT826 – Data Intensive AI course in the Software Engineering and Management (SEM) program at Gothenburg University.

-STIP is a data-driven application that integrates real-time and historical public transport data from Stockholm (SL).
-The goal is to provide users with intelligent features such as delay predictions, route insights, and improved travel information by combining machine learning, backend services, and a modern frontend.
+The system integrates real-time and historical public transport data from Stockholm (SL) to provide intelligent travel insights, such as delay predictions and improved route information.
+By combining data engineering, machine learning, and modern web technologies, STIP aims to help users make more informed travel decisions before and during their journeys.

-It will be uploaded to GitHub in the near future as the course finishes.
+STIP is built as a cloud-ready, microservice-based application, featuring backend services, machine learning models, REST APIs, and a modern web frontend.
+The project emphasizes scalability, real-world data processing, and applied AI in a production-like environment.

+The repository will be made public on GitHub upon completion of the course.
 <!--
 **Fnilsson95/Fnilsson95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.